JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources.md

 * [Local resource environment](compose-resource-environment.md)

-  Customize your app's resource environment like in-app theme and language.
+  Manage your app's resource environment like in-app theme and language.